Leucopogon squarrosus: Description

 Leucopogon squarrosus is an erect shrub that typically grows up to 1.5 m high and 1.2 m wide, its young branchlets usually covered with straight or curved hairs.
 The leaves are usually spirally arranged, egg-shaped with the narrower end towards the base, or elliptic, 2.2–8.2 mm long, 0.9–4.4 mm wide and sessile or on a petiole up to 0.3 mm long.
-Both surfaces of the leaves are more of less glabrous, the lower surface a slightly paler shade of green.
+Both surfaces of the leaves are more or less glabrous, the lower surface a slightly paler shade of green.
 The flowers are arranged in groups of 5 to 14 on the ends of branchlets and in upper leaf axils, with narrowly egg-shaped bracts 1.7–2.4 mm long, and egg-shaped bracteoles 1.5–2.6 mm long.
 The sepals are narrowly egg-shaped, 2.5–3.6 mm long, and the petals white and joined at the base to form a bell-shaped tube 1.0–1.8 mm long, the lobes 2.1–3.0 mm long widely spreading, curved backwards and densely bearded inside.
 Flowering occurs from February to October and the fruit is an elliptic or oval drupe 1.3–1.9 mm long.